-However, when it some digital nomad lifestyle than to make your own schedule of work while traveling is a little bit difficult as there you are your own boss.
+However, when it is some digital nomad lifestyle to make your own schedule of work while traveling is a little bit difficult as there you are your own boss.
 You have to do a lot of planning, problem-solving, and self-management to make this work.
 Otherwise, you just work and skip the world tour!

 As a digital nomad, your work life is tough.
 Because when you are a remote worker and working for people with different time zone then everyone answers day and night.
 But, keep in mind that you have to be flexible with the hours and find a work-life balance by strategizing.

 4. Be prepared to face logistical problems

 Even if you are working remotely or as a freelancer, you need to be available online so that your client or employer can connect with you without any trouble.

 Finding consistent wifi in the jungles of Sri Lanka may be impossible.
 But there are plenty of far-off locales with strong wifi.
 Setting up online meetings and conference calls is another setback that you might face.
 The difference between time zones is another challenge.
 However, you can’t use these as excuses for missing an online conference or failing to meet a deadline.

 To avoid disappointing any clients you may have, invest in a reliable mobile hotspot and make sure to buy all international AC adapters and plugs for consistent power.
 You can also invest in a cell phone signal booster (also known as an amplifier or repeater) to help you detect and amplify your cellular reception.

 5. Use ATMs and Local Exchanges for Currency Instead of Exchange Desks at Airports